Albuquerque Indian School: Post-closure

 After the school closed, the campus was abandoned.
-In 1984, the property was transferred from the BIA to the AIPC, which still owned it as of 2002.
+In 1984, the BIA transferred the property to the AIPC, which still owned it as of 2002.
 Between 1981 and 1993, nearly all of the school buildings were destroyed by a series of fires.
 At least 29 separate fires occurred, with 16 in 1987 alone.
-Most of the fires were suspected to have been started intentionally.
-When the last school building burned down in 1993, witnesses saw six men leaving the scene.
+Most of the fires were suspected to have been a result of arson.
+When the last school building was burning down in 1993, witnesses saw six men leaving the scene.

 The only building to survive was Building 232, the Employees' New Dormitory and Club, which was across the street from the main part of the campus.
+For several years it was used by BIA for its regional headquarters.

-This building was renovated in 2013 to house the Native American Community Academy charter school.
+After the entire AIS site was transferred to the AIPC, this building was renovated in 2013 to house the Native American Community Academy, a charter school.

-In 2009 the city government and the Indian Pueblos Federal Development Corporation created an agreement on possible development of the site.
+In 2009 the city government and the Indian Pueblos Federal Development Corporation created an agreement on possible development of the AIS site.

-There was a plaque that commemorated Native American children who attended in the 1800s who disappeared.
+A plaque had been installed in concrete at the site that commemorated a cemetery for Native American children who died from 1882-1933.
 In 2021 the plaque disappeared.

-In July 2021, The Paper reported on the rediscovery of the site of the Albuquerque Indian School's cemetery.
-Jonathan Sims' investigation was prompted by the recent discoveries of multiple mass graves associated with historical sites of residential schools in Canada.
-4-H Park, across the street from where the Indian Pueblo Cultural Center is now located, used to have a plaque that explained that this park had previously been a burial site for Zuni, Navajo, and Apache students of the school.
+In July 2021, The Paper reported on the rediscovery of the cemetery and unmarked graves for the Albuquerque Indian School.
+Reporter Jonathan Sims (Acoma Pueblo) had undertaken an investigation after learning about recent discoveries of multiple mass graves associated with historical sites of Indian residential schools in Canada.

+4-H Park, across the street from where the Indian Pueblo Cultural CentW2 er is now located, used to have a plaque noting that this park had previously been a burial site for Zuni, Navajo, and Apache students of the school.
+The graves were unmarked.
 Ed Tsyitee, a groundskeeper employed by the school, had maintained this cemetery until his retirement in 1964.

-A later article, according to Sims, "claimed the city and AIS agreed to seed and plant trees in the area to not draw attention to the site."
-The Paper's report also cites an article published in the Albuquerque Journal on Saturday, October 6, 1973.
-This 1973 article says that workers installing a sprinkler system had uncovered remains while working in the park.
+In a 2021 article, Sims "claimed the city and AIS agreed to seed and plant trees in the area in order not to draw attention to the site."
+The Paper's report also cites an article published in the Albuquerque Journal on October 6, 1973.
+This 1973 article says that workers installing a sprinkler system had uncovered human remains while working in the park.